 Register for a motorcycle class by calling 715.675.3331, Ext.
 5861.

-If you registered for either Basic Rider or Basic Rider 2 you will need to complete the required Motorcycle Safety Foundation eCourse.
+When registering for either Basic Rider or Basic Rider 2 please note you will need to complete the required Motorcycle Safety Foundation eCourse.
 The eCourse has an additional fee of $19.99 and is only valid for 30 days, so it should be completed close to the start of your class.

 Types of Classes Offered